Stress and diabetes – what to know and how to manage it

 It might be beneficial to find someone to help you work with through this – be that a trained professional, a friend, or family member.

 Exercise can be an excellent way to relieve stress.
 Exercise is such an effective tool for managing stress because it causes the body to release endorphins.
 Endorphins are basically the body’s painkiller hormones.
 They also feel good to your brain and are known for that post workout “high.”

 Aside from endorphins, exercise can also help you sleep better!
 And better rest will inevitably help your body deal with stress.

-There is no set amount of time that you need to exercise to see the impact but try starting with 20 minutes or more per day -- which can add up to the NHS recommended 150 minutes per week.
-You can do structured exercise in a gym or at home (you can find simple ideas for home workouts HERE).
+There is no set amount of time that you need to exercise to see the impact but try starting with 20 minutes or more per day - which can add up to the NHS recommended 150 minutes per day.
+You can do structured exercise in a gym or at home.
 A simple brisk walk on your lunch break or after eating dinner can also do wonders for your mind, your body, and your diabetes!

 Stress impacts your whole body and techniques for calming your nervous system can be highly effective.
 Great tools can be meditation, yoga, or deep breathing exercises.

 You don’t have to be a master yogi or meditator to see the benefits.
 Try downloading a (free or paid) guided meditation app.
 Just 5 minutes of meditation or guided breathing can have a big impact on your stress levels.
-A weekly yoga class could be great too or try yoga at home with this great Yoga for Diabetes video -- HERE.
+Weekly yoga could be great too.

 While addressing the problem and removing the stress is optimal, that is not always possible.
 For example, we can’t all just leave our stressful jobs.
 If you can’t fully eliminate the stress, use Being active or the Calming techniques to reduce your stress and its overall impact on your body and your diabetes.